Air92/Project-CAD/readme.md

 ## License

-This project is licensed under the XYZ License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Air92/Project-CAD/blob/master/Documents/Licence.md) file for details

 ## Acknowledgments